Recommended books

 -

-Expands on anthropologist Jeffrey McKee's (and colleagues') important study.
-The current mass extinction goes grossly underreported in the media.
-Its fundamental connection to human population size and growth is even less often discussed.
+Expands on Jeffrey McKee's (and colleagues') important study.
+A key source on the fundamental connection of the current mass extinction to human population size and growth.

 -